-- 90. To support the gradual transition to national ownership, WFP will help guide the implementation of national policies, strategies and plans of action for food fortification, agriculture, nutrition, education, disaster risk reduction and social protection.
-WFP's capacity strengthening partnership with the Red Cross, WFP's support in bringing about compulsory fortification as well as WFP's support for the school meals directorate through capacity building, are examples of WFP's work in the policy and implementation landscape to facilitate the shift towards exit and national ownership. - 91.
+- 89. To support the gradual transition to national ownership, WFP will help guide the implementation of national policies, strategies and plans of action for food fortification, agriculture, nutrition, education, disaster risk reduction and social protection.
+It will also provide advice to the coordination platforms for these policies, strategies and plans. - 90.
 WFP's comparative advantages in the management of humanitarian assistance and social safety net programmes are recognized, and WFP will continue to play a catalytic role in the dissemination of innovative approaches that have been tested and adapted to local conditions.
 To facilitate a successful transition and exit strategy, WFP will work with the Government and partners on advancing gender equality throughout its interventions.